RWTH-OS/MP-MPICH/doc/runtests_readme.txt

 C:\nt-mich\bin\runtests -eachexe -wdirtests C:\nt-mpich\examples\test\context -account lfbs/user -showpassed -delequal -n 2 -host p4-01,p4-02

-starts the test for each executable in directory C:\nt-mich\examples\test\context, the account lfbs/user is loaded from the registry, all passed tests are displayed, the output files <exename>.txt and <exename_cmp.txt are deleted if no differences between <exename>.txt and <exename>.std exist
+starts the test for each executable in directory C:\nt-mich\examples\test\context, the account lfbs/user is loaded from the registry, all passed tests are displayed, the output files <exename>.txt and <exename_cmp>.txt are deleted if no differences between <exename>.txt and <exename>.std exist